caseyh9438/Coeus/README.md

 # Coeus - Feedback Transformer Optimizing Small Molecule Generation

-Coeus is a pipeline for training a model to generate small molecules that exhibit your desired binding, permeability and druglike behaviors.
-The model is optimized to maximize binding to the target pocket's amino acid sequence while simultaneusly mimizing the binding to non-desired proteins and pocket sequences.
-Ceous generates new molecules every epoch, analyes them against the utility function and updates the training data with the best preformers.
+This code repo contains is a pipeline for training a model to generate small molecules that exhibit your desired binding, permeability and druglike behaviors.
+It generates new molecules every epoch, analyes them against the utility function and updates the training data with the best preformers.

-The code currently targets the MLH3 endonuclease domain pocket sequence to generate small molecules to prevent somatic expansion in Huntington's disease and other dynamic mutation tri-nuculeotide disorders.

 Coeus is built using Pytorch and Pytorch Lightning.